Skip to main content

 On the first successful start, cp-api builds the full schema in the database you provisioned, and re-runs the same steps idempotently on every later start:

-• the public schema — all control-plane tables (organizations, environments, models, caller API keys, budgets, and so on), owned by your role;
+• the public schema for control-plane tables, such as organizations, environments, models, caller API keys, and budgets, owned by your role;

-• the cp_api_app role — NOSUPERUSER NOBYPASSRLS NOLOGIN, granted only CRUD on control-plane tables and read/write on a few non-secret identity columns; it is the role every tenant request drops to;
+• the cp_api_app role, with NOSUPERUSER NOBYPASSRLS NOINHERIT NOLOGIN, granted only CRUD on control-plane tables and read/write on a few non-secret identity columns;

 • Row-Level Security policies that scope each tenant table to a single organization.

-owns the databasecreate and alter the schemas, tables, indexes, functions, and RLS policies
+Database ownershipAllows cp-api to create and alter schemas, tables, indexes, functions, and RLS policies.

-BYPASSRLScross-tenant control-plane paths and dp-manager read every organization's rows on the shared connection
+BYPASSRLSAllows cross-organization control-plane paths and dp-manager to read the rows they need on the shared connection.

 After the control plane starts, connect as an administrator and confirm the bootstrap looks right.